CamDavidsonPilon/lifetimes/README.md

     5    0            0.00       38.86
     """

+#### What do these columns represent?

+- `frequency` represents the number of *repeat* purchases the customer has made.
+This means that it's one less than the total number of purchases.
+- `T` represents the age of the customer in whatever time units chosen (weekly above).
+This is equal to the duration between a customer's first purchase and the end of the period under study.
-`frequency` represents the number of repeat purchases the customer has made. `T` represents the age of the customer. `recency` represents the age of the customer when they made their most recent purchases.
+- `recency` represents the age of the customer when they made their most recent purchases.
+This is equal to the duration between a customer's first purchase and their latest purchase.
+(Thus if they have made only 1 purchase, the recency is 0.)

+If your data is not in the format (very common), there are [utility functions](#Example using transactional datasets) in lifelines to transform your data to look like this.

 #### Fitting models to our data